 The Canada child benefit (CCB) is one of the key government benefit programs available for families with children in Canada.
 It is in addition to the government grant (CESG) provided to families saving for post-secondary education through an RESP.

-This post starts with the Canada child benefit payment dates for 2021 then goes on to provide an overview of the program, who can apply for it, how much you can get in CCB, and answers some of the frequently asked questions.
+This post starts with the Canada child benefit payment dates for 2023.
+Then goes on to provide an overview of the program, who can apply for it, how much you can get in CCB, and answers some of the frequently asked questions.

-These are the CCB payment dates for 2021:
+These are the Canada Child Benefit, CCB payment dates for 2023.

 |Benefit Month||CCB Payment Dates|

 You can choose to receive your payment by cheque or direct deposit.
-Direct deposit is fast, secure and the preferred method.
+Direct deposit is fast, secure and the preferred method for all CRA administered benefits.

 So to ensure you receive your benefits on the CCB payment dates, you should set up the direct deposit to your bank account.